JKincorperated/The-Roblox-Anti-Social-Tool/README.md

 * Download and extract
 * Put your account userid into uid variable with quotes
 * Execute the script
-* If you want to disable the auto-terminate feature change edit the file "shouldterminate.conf" and delete the 1
+* If you want to disable the auto-terminate feature change, edit the file "shouldterminate.conf" and delete the 1